jparkerweb/queue-tha-llama/README.md

-# LLM API Queue
+# Queue tha Llama
-This is a web-based chat application that integrates Large Language Model (LLM) capabilities with Bull Queue and Redis.
-It handles concurrent chat sessions with advanced queue management, maintains robust client-server communication with heartbeat signals, and smartly manages inactive clients and job cleanups for a seamless chat experience.
+This is a web-based chat application that integrates Large Language Model (LLM) capabilities with Bull Queue, Redis, and Chroma.
+It handles concurrent chat sessions with advanced queue management, maintains robust client-server communication with heartbeat signals, utilizes a RAG model for chat memory, and smartly manages inactive clients and job cleanups for a seamless chat experience.

 ---